-Revenue from property operations includes all rental income earned from the property, including rental income and all other miscellaneous income paid by the tenants under the terms of their existing leases, such as base, parking, operating cost and realty tax recoveries, as well as adjustments for the straight-lining of rents.
+Revenue from property operations includes all rental income earned from the properties, including rental income and all other miscellaneous income paid by the tenants under the terms of their existing leases, such as base, parking, operating cost and realty tax recoveries, as well as adjustments for the straight-lining of rents.

 The REIT accounts for rent step-ups and free rent periods by straight-lining the incremental increases and free rent periods over the entire non-cancelable lease term.
-The total straight line rent adjustment for the three months ended March 31, 2013 was \$572.
+The total straight line rent adjustment for the three and six months ended June 30, 2013 was \$104 and \$676, respectively.